What Counts as Distracted Driving?

 Why Proving Distraction Matters

 After a crash, insurance companies decide fault based on negligence, the failure to act as a reasonable driver would.
 Distracted driving is a textbook example of negligence.
+If you can prove the other driver was texting, calling, eating, or otherwise distracted, your claim becomes far stronger.
+That evidence can help you recover compensation for:- Medical bills and future treatment

 - Lost wages and reduced earning capacity